gosh-sh/docs/docs/working-with-gosh/gosh-web/repository.md

 If the branch no longer needs protection, you can remove it by initiating appropriate proposals.

-To do this, go from the **Repositories** tab to the repository you need.
+To do this, navigate to the **Repositories** tab to the repository you need.

 ![](../../images/gosh_web_Protect_branch_01_repos.jpg)